nicolemon/snote/README.md

 points.

 Each notebook requires a valid path, where notes will be saved.
-Global settings apply to all notebooks, and are overwritten at a notebook level.
+Global settings apply to all notebooks, and may be overwritten at a notebook level.

     [global]
     editor=vim